anirudhjoshi/fluid_fft/README.md

 fluid_fft
 =========

-An experiment with fluid dynamics and music visualization
+An experiment combining fluid dynamics and music visualization.